pchiorean/Indentz/README.md

 #### **QuickExport**

+📍 _Suggested shortcut:_ ⌃E

-For a long time, I exported documents to PDF with [**Batch Convert**](https://creativepro.com/files/kahrel/indesign/batch_convert.html), Peter Kahrel's 'Swiss army knife', but I needed a tool tailored to my specific needs.
-My workflow requires frequent changes to export settings, and I wanted direct access to some of them (the native export dialog has quite a few tabs and options!).
+While Peter Kahrel's [**Batch Convert**](https://creativepro.com/files/kahrel/indesign/batch_convert.html) script is a 'Swiss army knife' PDF export tool, I needed a custom solution for my workflow that requires frequent changes to export settings; I also wanted direct access to some of them – the native export dialog has quite a few tabs and options and requires far too many clicks for my liking.

 There are two selectable workflows, with the options grouped into several categories.
-I'm only reviewing the ones that aren't self-explanatory:
+I will only list those that are not self-explanatory:

 ![Quick export](.img/script-quickexport.png)
 ![](.img/script-quickexport-legend.svg)